malaminamane/slate/source/index.html.md

 ## Account Creation

-An Account can be created free of payment, capture or any kind of commitment, using the <a href="https://www.institut.io" target="&#95;blank">Institut.io's website</a>.
+An Account can be created free of payment, capture or any kind of commitment, using <a href="https://api.institut.io/admin/register/" target="&#95;blank">Institut.io's registration page</a>.

+For more information about Institut.io's benefits and offers, please visit <a href="https://www.institut.io" target="&#95;blank">Institut.io's website</a>.

 ## Account Object